Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Numerical experiments

-In this section, we consider four different scenarios: \begin{itemize} \item {\bf Scenario 1.} We allow the connection between the outputs, arousal and valence (last two lines in ${\bf X}$), and compute the normalized error in Eq. \eqref{NormErrEq} considering all the matrix ${\bf X}$ (he reconstruction of the all matrix ${\bf X}$). \item {\bf Scenario 2.} We {\it do not} allow the connection between the outputs, and compute the normalized error in Eq. \eqref{NormErrEq} considering all the matrix ${\bf X}$. \item {\bf Scenario 3:} We allow the connection between the outputs, but compute the normalized error \eqref{NormErrEq} considering {\it only} the last two lines of ${\bf X}$ (corresponding to the two outputs), i.e., we consider only the reconstruction of the outputs. \item {\bf Scenario 4:} We {\it do not} allow the connection between the outputs, and compute the normalized error \eqref{NormErrEq} considering {\it only} the last two lines of ${\bf X}$ (corresponding to the outputs), i.e., we consider only the reconstruction of the outputs. \end{itemize} The curves showing the normalized error versus the number of links in the graph are depicted in Figure \ref{fig:Picasso_comeme_el_casso3_2}, for all the four scenarios.
-Clearly, the normalized error decreases as the number of links grows.
-We have moved vertically the curves such that the minimum error is zero, without losing generality.
-Recall that at each point in the figures corresponds to a value of $\lambda$.
-As remarked above, as the number of connections grows, the corresponding $\lambda$ is smaller.
-Then, we apply the G-UAED scheme in Section \ref{s:elbow_detector} obtaining the elbows and the estimated intervals, represented by the red points and red lines in Figure \ref{fig:Picasso_comeme_el_casso3_2}.
-Table \ref{TableElbow} summarizes these results in terms of links and values of $\lambda$.
-Recall that Scenarios 2 and 4 consider only the two lines f the outputs for building the error curve, so that the values of the links are much smaller.
+In this section, we consider four scenarios: \begin{itemize} \item {\bf Scenario 1.} We allow the connection between the outputs, arousal, and valence (last two rows in ${\bf X}$) and compute the normalized error in~\eqref{NormErrEq} considering all the matrices ${\bf X}$ ({i.e., using the reconstruction of the whole matrix ${\bf X}$}). \item {\bf Scenario 2.} We \emph{do not} allow the connection between the outputs and compute the normalized error in~\eqref{NormErrEq} considering all the matrices ${\bf X}$. \item {\bf Scenario 3:} We allow the connection between the outputs, but compute the normalized error in~\eqref{NormErrEq} considering {\it only} the last two rows of ${\bf X}$, so we consider only the reconstruction of the outputs. \item {\bf Scenario 4:} We {\it do not} allow the connection between the outputs, and compute the normalized error~\eqref{NormErrEq} considering {\it only} the last two rows of ${\bf X}$, so we consider only the reconstruction of the outputs. \end{itemize}